jdm365/Reinforcement_Learning/index.md

 I decided to create a separate repository not long ago to host all of my RL work as I spend the greatest amount of time on it.

-The  the projects I have enjoyed the most thus far are reating an [AlphaZero](https://github.com/jdm365/Reinforcement_Learning/tree/main/AlphaZero) program and teaching in to play connect 4 and chess, and 2) doing the same with DeepMind's newer model [MuZero](https://github.com/jdm365/Reinforcement_Learning/tree/main/MuZero).
+The largest projects I have worked on and I think the ones I have enjoyed the most are building an [AlphaZero](https://github.com/jdm365/Reinforcement_Learning/tree/main/AlphaZero) program and teaching in to play connect 4 and chess, and doing the same with DeepMind's newer model [MuZero](https://github.com/jdm365/Reinforcement_Learning/tree/main/MuZero).

 ![AlphaZero](AlphaZero.png)

 I made some adaptations for the AlphaZero implementation to attempt to train faster (and hopefully better) by using a vision-esque transformer network structure rather than the standard ResNet architecture employed by DeepMind and others.

 [Vision Transformer Paper](https://arxiv.org/abs/2010.11929)

-I plan to continue this work in the future and keep learning and experimenting with cool new ideas.
+Even with these models, successfully learning games like chess and go proved relatively intractible to someone like me.
+For reference, Deep Mind used 5000 first generation TPU's to generate self play games, and 64 second generation TPU's to train their networks.
+I do have a RTX 3080 ti, which while powerful for me would take over 50 years to compute what Deepmind did in 9 hours.

+Regardless it was a fun learning experience and the model was able to defeat me in Connect 4!

 ### Meta-Learning Models